skellis46/slipbox/two women dancing.md

 > embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]

 In _TikTok and Short-Form Screendance Before and After Covid_ the internet anthropologist Crystal Abidin describes how TikTok shapes you "to create content in specific ways", and is "squishing you into a template and teaching you how to perform creativity within a box."[in @harlig-2021-tiktok p.192] If these two people on the common during lockdown -- or anyone for that matter -- set out to make algorithmically inspired screendance it would likely look like the dancing they were doing, and be shot with the smartphone they were using.
-I saw their movement-performances-on-repeat without the need to scroll or refresh, and I can imagine their video ghosts on a small screen: the framing, the dancing, the music, the virtual stickers, the desire to share and be seen.
+I saw their movement-performances-on-repeat without the need to scroll or refresh, and I can imagine their video likenesses on a small screen: the framing, dancing, music, and virtual stickers, and the desire to share and be seen.

 I suspect though that they did not set out to make a screendance the way IJSD readers might understand an _intention_ to make a screendance.
 Rather, the screendance was more made _on_ them, and without them being aware of -- nor probably caring about -- the coercion.
 Who is doing the choreography here?
 These are ways of moving shaped by a machine that doesn't see how these young people are dancing, it doesn't need to.
 It is not an all-seeing machine of an invisible state.
 Rather, it is a commercial machine that has "blown by the panopticon"[Zuboff, in @farrell-2017-shoshana n.pag.]
 There is no _outside_ because it is not an institutional building, and there is "no zone of life that is not being infiltrated."[Zuboff, in @farrell-2017-shoshana n.pag.]
 These two dancing people were being directed by an invasive all-seeing blind machine that carries the "colonizing forces of algorithmic logic."[@morrison-2019-algorithms p.10]

-But it's not so simple is it?
-This machine was programmed.
+But it's not so dystopic is it?
+After all, this machine was programmed.
 The algorithms -- opinions "formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag] -- were created by _someone_, perhaps more than one person: a cloud of choreographers-as-developers; unseen, hidden.
 American author/blogger Seth Godin writes, "The folks with the power are the anonymous engineers, tweaking algorithms without clear awareness of what the impact might be."[@godin-2021-tiktok n.pag.]
 It is improbable that those software developers could imagine how their code in Kotlin, Java, Swift or Objective C would prescribe the way these two people were dancing.

-At the same time, I do not want to overestimate the sophistication of their mathematics; very few data points are required for us to reveal ourselves.
+At the same time, I do not want to overestimate the sophistication of their mathematics; very few data points are required for us to reveal ourselves through social media.
 The Wall Street Journal recently found that although shares, likes, follows and the things you watch play a role in determining one's FYP (For You Page) on TikTok, the platform needs only one piece of data to "figure you out": "how long you linger over a piece of content."[@wallstreetjournal-2021-how n.pag.]

 ## Being in (the) common
 - [[swarms in liquid modernity]]

 In 2000, the Polish sociologist Zygmunt Bauman described a liquid-modern society in which the balance has tilted far from the societal improvement for the common good "towards the self-assertion of the individual."[@bauman-2000-liquid p.29] In liquid modernity, the public sphere has become one of the "many spoils of deregulation, privatization, individualization, of the conquest and annexation of the public by the private."[@bauman-2008-does p.28]

-These two young people are in a public sphere that in the UK is called a common.
+These two young people were in a public sphere that in the UK is called a common.
 Such spaces are owned privately, or by local councils or the National Trust.
 They have simple and reasonably relaxed rules, and are protected, cared for, and open.
 They are one of few areas in the UK not overwhelmed by CCTV.
-Yet within this particular public space on that day in March 2021, the public dances performed by these two people have been annexed by privately owned algorithms.
+Yet within this particular public space on that day in March 2021, the public dances performed by these two people were annexed by privately owned algorithms.
 This public-private paradox of the commons is a direct part of what social psychologist Shoshana Zuboff calls surveillance capitalism, that deploys "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[@zuboff-2019-age Chapter 1] The purpose of these hidden extractive operations is to predict our future behaviors and to sell those predictions to advertisers.
 This mostly hidden economy functions because data and advertising rule the world's economy.[@noauthor-2017-world]

 In _Perpetual Motion: Dance, Digital Cultures, and the Common_ (2020) Harmony Bench describes and analyzes the role of digital technologies in global participation and circulation of dances.
-She writes that "regardless of whether gestures should circulate freely across moving bodies, they most certainly do."[@bench-2020-perpetual p.160] Bench employs the understanding of lens for her thinking is that of the common, not as a shared resource, but
+She writes that "regardless of whether gestures should circulate freely across moving bodies, they most certainly do."[@bench-2020-perpetual p.160] Bench employs the understanding of lens for her thinking is that of the common, not as a shared resource, but **add hardt and negri here, then detail her position in relation to circulation, and my sense is that she is missing the broader context.
+Like a "yes and" situation.** What was called by Neil Postman "Technopoly".
+Finish section at that point.

 ...
 She suggests that what makes dances public "is as much about exposure to onsite spectators (who may not actually be the target audience) as it is about dancing in venues that are available and accessible to the general public."[@bench-2020-perpetual p.64] These kinds of dances in public use the digital commons to circulate and provide audiences.[@bench-2020-perpetual] Need to critique digital commons?
 Bench's digital commons are distinct from these: <https://en.wikipedia.org/wiki/Digital_commons_%28economics%29>; <https://en.wikipedia.org/wiki/Digital_Commons_(Elsevier)> (plenty of issues with them: <https://www.theatlantic.com/science/archive/2016/01/elsevier-academic-publishing-petition/427059/>)